 Data-driven decision-making can help businesses upturn their productivity by almost 6%.
 However, barely 0.5% of the world’s data is analyzed and utilized.
 As a result, companies all across the globe are losing massive prospects just because they can’t access the required data at the right time.
 In this day and age, its crucial to know what is extraction and that’s where database extraction can come handy and become important.
 It helps you retrieve data and make the most of it for reaching well-informed business decisions.

-In this blog post, we’ll explain what database extraction is and how it can help streamline your business intelligence and reporting.
+In this blog post, we’ll define extraction, what is database, explain the process of database extraction is and how its usefulness for streamlining your business intelligence (BI) and reporting.
 Plus, we’ll also go through some key challenges and commonly used techniques to extract information from the database.

 What is Database Extraction?

 Database extraction is a process of retrieving data from disparate databases.
 In most cases, companies extract data to process it further or to transfer it to another repository for storage, such as a data warehouse or a data lake.

 For example, you may perform some calculations on the data (like aggregating sales information) and store the outcome in your data warehouse.
 This procedure is called ETL (Extract, Transform, and Load).
 And, extraction is the first important stage in ETL.

 Data extraction helps recognize which information is most valuable for accomplishing your business objectives, driving the overall ETL process.
 You can extract useful info concealed within unstructured, semi-structured or structured data sources, like customer information.

 Suppose your business is undergoing decay in profits owing to customer churn.
 You maintain a record that displays the list of all existing consumers and consumer churn status for every month.
 To investigate the drift in the churn rate, you’ll have to extract the rows with churn status and aggregate them.
 This info will help you determine whether or not you can retain your consumers and plan essential strategies (like refining your customer support services) to reduce the turnover rate.